OrangeWiz/OrangeWiz/README.md

 I am a person who loves to explore!
 From places in the world to new concepts, I always have a nature of curiousity that only stops once I gain understanding of it.
 Otherwise, I'm always available to have a chat about complex ideas in psychology or technology.

-Currently, I'm seeking oppurunities in the Web Design or Game Design fields, but I'm willing to explore any opportunities I can!
+Currently, I'm seeking oppurunities in the Web Dev field, but I'm willing to explore any opportunities I can!

 #### 🌱 I am currently learning:
 - Unity